Kenny1911/populate/README.md

 - `PropertiesExtractorInterface` - interface for extract properties from an object.
   - `PropertiesExtractor` - component for extracting all object properties.
+  - `UninitializedPropertiesExtractor` - decorator of `PropertiesExtractorInterface` for filtering properties with uninitialized state.
+Used since PHP 7.4.

 - `FreezableInterface` - interface for freeze object.
   - `FreezableTrait` - implementation of `FreezableInterface`.